 Denmark has a highly skilled and well-educated workforce that contributes substantially to the strong productivity of Danish trade and industry.

 A large, well organised postgraduate education system ensures that skills and productivity are continuously improved.
-Denmark also has competitive labour cost levels.
-Total labour costs - wages and non-wages - are the highest in EU.
+Total labour costs - wages and non-wages - are among the highest in Europe, but this is partly compensated by very high efficiency.

 TAXATION